-Oakton’s career counselors will be glad to help you locate and use resources to learn about careers.
+Our career and transfer coaches will be glad to help you locate and use resources to learn about careers.
 As you begin your search, you should be aware of all the ways you can obtain career information.

 Career Information System has information on more than 500 occupations.
 It is unique because the salary and outlook information is usually specific to Illinois.
 You can view a list of the occupations in the database in alphabetical order or by career clusters.
 Career Information System also provides information on majors including an overview, program admission, typical coursework, and a searchable data base of which schools offer specific majors and programs.

 Access to salary information, candidate interview experiences, company ratings

 Buzzfile an interactive business database allowing compiling of lists so job seekers can identify and target businesses which match their career goals.